d1m007/ReservationInfo/README.md

 ## Documentation

+This plugin works with all types of bookable items: computers, monitors, software, network devices, devices, printers and phones.

-This plugin is compatible with GLPI 10.0.0 => 10.0.7.
+It's compatible with GLPI 10.0.0 => 10.0.7.
 Translations available in en_EN, fr_FR, es_ES.
 It's up to you to add more.
-All its database tables and additionnal files are removed when uninstalling the plugin.
+All its database tables are removed when uninstalling the plugin.

 ## Installation